Sign Up for Our E-Newsletter

 Following Woodward’s departure in 1974, the orchestra and the choir became separate entities.
 The choir became The Bel Canto Chorus, and the Sudbury Symphony Orchestra emerged as the newly incorporated, not-for-profit orchestra that exists today.
 A new mandate and mission was adopted to reflect the Symphony’s twofold commitment to music education and to public performance.

 In 1975 Dr. Metro Kozak became the SSO’s third conductor, a position he held until his retirement in 1997.
-In 1997 Maestro Dr. Victor Sawa, a professional conductor took over the podium and has held the position since.
-Victor enjoys interacting with the audience during the concerts as he provides keen insights and background to the pieces in that evening’s program.
-This trademark interaction continues to be a very popular facet of each concert.
+In 1997 Maestro Dr. Victor Sawa, a professional conductor took over the podium and held the position until 2015.
+Our current Music Director is Mélanie Léonard, who assumed the role for our 41st season in 2016.

 The Sudbury Symphony Orchestra believes that all students in the City of Greater Sudbury should have access to music education.
 The Outreach and Education Program is central to the Symphony’s education and community work.
 The Symphony’s core musicians have a strong commitment to bringing musical outreach and education to area schools through a dynamic in-class performance program.
 To further this commitment the SSO Conservatory of Music was founded in 2001 and we are expanding our outreach efforts to include other members of our community.